davebanerjee/davebanerjee.github.io/_posts/2025-06-29-do-self-perceived-superintelligent-llms-exhibit-misalignment.md

 {:.figcaption}

-The authors used the *compliance gap* to measure the extent to which Claude alignment fakes*.* The compliance gap refers to the difference in adherence to safety or ethical guidelines between a model's behavior during training or monitored testing (free-tier users) and its behavior in unmonitored interactions (paid-tier users).
+The authors used the *compliance gap* to measure the extent to which Claude alignment fakes.
+The compliance gap refers to the difference in adherence to safety or ethical guidelines between a model's behavior during training or monitored testing (free-tier users) and its behavior in unmonitored interactions (paid-tier users).
 The authors used other techniques for evaluating alignment faking, but I only use the compliance gap as I found the other techniques to be too noisy.

 ### Results